 Aboriginal Tourism Committee

-The Aboriginal Tourism Committee (ATC) will play a key role in guiding implementation of the NT Aboriginal Tourism Strategy 2020 - 2030 to achieve its vision of the Northern Territory to ‘be the undeniable Australian leader in the Aboriginal tourism sector’.
+The Aboriginal Tourism Committee (ATC) will play a key role in guiding implementation of the Northern Territory Aboriginal Tourism Strategy 2020 - 2030 to achieve its vision of the Northern Territory being the undeniable Australian leader in the Aboriginal tourism sector.

 The ATC will also contribute to developing sustainable and prosperous Aboriginal tourism enterprises across the NT, leading to positive economic and social outcomes for Aboriginal communities.